fuhsjr00/bug.n/doc/configuration_variables.md

      less than ten percent?
   7. the text indicating a charging battery?
   8. the progress bar indicating an inactive view and a charging battery?
-The default values are retrieved from the "Window Color and Appearance" settings.

 `Config_selBgColor=`
 > The background color of a progress bar indicating an active view.
-The default values are retrieved from the "Window Color and Appearance" settings.

 `Config_selFgColor=`
 > 1. The text color and
 2. the foreground color of a progress bar indicating an active view.

-The default values are retrieved from the "Window Color and Appearance" settings.
+The default color values are retrieved from the "Window Color and Appearance" settings.

 `Config_barCommands=Run, explore doc;Monitor_toggleBar();Main_reload();Reload;ExitApp`